lyhistory/lyhistory.github.io/_posts/2019-04-03-env-virtualbox.md

 > Host-only networking is particularly useful for preconfigured virtual appliances, where multiple virtual machines are shipped together and designed to cooperate.
 For example, one virtual machine may contain a web server and a second one a database, and since they are intended to talk to each other, the appliance can instruct Oracle VM VirtualBox to set up a host-only network for the two.
 A second, bridged, network would then connect the web server to the outside world to serve data to, but the outside world cannot connect to the database.

-so we choose the following configuration for our virtualbox instance setup:
+To achieve the requirement, we choose the following configuration for our virtualbox instance setup:

-* vb1 to host database and backend service: host-only
+* vb1 to host database and backend service: host-only mode
-* vb2 to host blockchain nodes and websites: bridged mode and host-only
+* vb2 to host blockchain nodes and websites: bridged mode and host-only mode

 , so the expected result would be: